Racial Equity Statement

 The Board and staff commits to immediately:

 Additionally as part of our work in 2021, we welcomed Geno Franco to SLO REP as our Diversity, Equity & Inclusion Consultant.
 Geno’s extensive experience includes work at theatre companies across the country, including the Oregon Shakespeare Festival, Portland Center Stage, Steppenwolf Theatre, Cincinnati Playhouse, South Coast Repertory, PCPA – Pacific Conservatory Theatre and Oregon Contemporary Theatre.
 Geno was named a Rising Leader Of Color by Theatre Communications Group (TCG) and a Multicultural Fellow at Steppenwolf Theatre.
-He is currently the Assistant Production Manager and Company Manager at PCPA-Pacific Conservatory Theatre.
+Geno worked with us for one year before moving on to other opportunities.

 Moving Forward